computational-psychology/mlds/README.md

 - *examples/example.py* gives usage example for MLDS analysis
 - *examples/example_stim_generation.py* gives usage example for designing the triads or quadruples.
 - *examples/example_simulation.py* gives usage example for simulating an observer performing the method of triads.
+- *examples/example_predict_thresholds.py* gives usage example for predicting discrimination thresholds from a perceptual scale, using signal detection theory assumptions.
+See Aguilar, Wichmann & Maertens (2017) for details.